Nevada Outdoor Education and Recreation Grant Program

 Passed during the 2019 legislative session, The Nevada Outdoor Education and Recreation Grant Program (NOER) seeks to provide quality opportunities for Nevada students to experience the outdoors.
 Administered by the Nevada Division of Outdoor Recreation, the goals of the program are to improve academic achievement and personal wellness while fostering an appreciation of nature.

-For a quick overview of the NOER grant program, please view the Grant Summary (available soon).
-When planning your application, please start by reviewing the Grant Manual (available soon) in full for details on eligible projects, the application process, project selection, and grant awards.
+For a quick overview of the NOER grant program, please view the Grant Summary.
+When planning your application, please start by reviewing the Grant Manual.
+The manual has more details on eligible projects, the application process, project selection, and grant awards.
 If you are interested in receiving NOER grant program updates, please subscribe to our email list.

 Questions about the NOER grant?
 Please contact: